-Because it is a management position, professionals usually begin with an entry-level position, progress to a more intermediate position, and then to the post of security architect.
+Because it is a management position, professionals usually begin with an entry-level position, progress to a more intermediate position, and then to the post of a security architect.

 For example, a person may begin their career as a system administrator, then progress to a more security-focused job as a security engineer, and eventually to the post of a network security architect.

-4. Apply: There is nothing left to do except applying after researching the world of network security architects, obtaining the appropriate degrees and certifications, and accumulating 5-10 years of experience in a similar sector.
+4. Apply: There is nothing left to do except apply after researching the world of network security architects, obtaining the appropriate degrees and certifications, and accumulating 5-10 years of experience in a similar sector.